-OTHER MEASURES TO STOP WAGE THEFT
+D. OTHER MEASURES TO STOP WAGE THEFT & PROMOTE SECURE WORK

 The Not Just Work report sets out multiple recommendations to improve laws and processes and stop wage theft in Part 6.
-Relevantly for this inquiry we draw the Committee's attention to the following:
+Relevantly for this Inquiry we highlight the following:

-RECOMMENDATION 11: INTRODUCE A WAGE INSURANCE SCHEME
+RECOMMENDATION 13: INTRODUCE A WAGE INSURANCE SCHEME

-Where employees cannot access their unpaid wages via available legal frameworks, an insurance scheme should be available.
+Where employees cannot access their unpaid wages via available legal frameworks due to employer insolvency or an employer being uncontactable, an insurance scheme should be available.